Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 In this article, we’ll take a look at the 7 most common social media mistakes that you should avoid on Instagram so that you get the most out of this platform.

-Yet, if you have already made some of them, don’t worry as we also have the solutions to how to fix them.
+Yet, if you have already made some Instagram marketing mistakes, don’t worry as we also have the solutions to how to fix them.

 When it comes to your personal profile on the platform, it’s completely up to you if you want to share it with the world or not.
 But your business account should be available and visible to anyone interested in your products/services.

-The more accessible and open your business seems, the better chances you have to attract new leads and increase your follower base.
+The more accessible and open your business seems, the better your chances are of attracting new leads and increasing your follower base.

-As this is a very easily fixable marketing mistake, all you have to do is open your Instagram profile and make sure it is not private.
+As this is among the most fixable Instagram marketing mistakes, all you have to do is open your Instagram profile and make sure it is not private.

 The next step, which is actually a more common marketing mistake, is to ensure the account is switched to a business one.